 I wonder if this place has one of those old-timey photo booths.
 I love those.

 The first photo booth appeared on Broadway in New York City in 1925.
 It cost 25 cents for eight photos, which took roughly 10 minutes to develop, and was used by nearly 300,000 people in the first six months.
 Modern photo booths, which you can find in arcades and movie theater lobbies, use digital photography.
 Photo booth rentals are increasingly popular at weddings and other special occasions as well.

 I never should have walked away from that sweet gig working for Siegfried and Roy.

-Siegfried Fischbacher and Roy Horn are German-born former entertainers known for their illusions and Las Vegas show featuring white tigers.
+Siegfried Fischbacher (1939-2021) and Roy Horn (1944-2020) were German-born entertainers known for their illusions and Las Vegas show featuring white tigers.
 In 2003, Horn was critically injured by one of their tigers during a show.
 In 2009, after more than five years on hiatus, they staged a final performance and retired.

 Those lights are for Jim’s seasonal affective disorder.
 I get that.

 Seasonal affective disorder (SAD) is a type of depression related to the time of year; for most people, symptoms of depression, low energy, trouble sleeping, and problems concentrating (among others) begin in the fall and continue throughout the winter.
 One cause is believed to be the drop in sunlight during the winter months, which can cause serotonin levels in some people to fall.
 One effective treatment is light therapy, in which patients sit close to a special lamp or light box that mimics natural sunlight.